15

 SAUTERNES & BARSAC

-Raymond Lafon (tasted at the property) showed an enormous amount of nuances, sensual botrytis and creamy fruit everywhere.
+Raymond Lafon (tasted at the property) showed enormous nuances, sensual botrytis, and creamy fruit everywhere.
 Well-deserved 98p.

 Rayne Vigneau improves all the time.
-2003 displayed tremendously fine botrytis, fantastically nuanced palate and 30 seconds long finish.
+2003 displayed tremendously fine botrytis, a very nuanced palate, and 30 seconds long finish.
 96+p.

-Doisy Vedrines (refined and with well-defined botrytis), Guiraud (sugary and refined) and Nairac (honey-like sweetness and creamy fruit) received well-deserved 89p.
+Doisy Vedrines (refined and with well-defined botrytis), Guiraud (sugary and delicate), and Nairac (honey-like sweetness and creamy fruit) received a well-deserved 89p.

-De Malle (88+p) showed fine botrytis and honeyed taste, Doisy Däene (88p) and Suau (88p) had fine acidity and sweetness, while Caillou (87p), Filhot (87p), Romer (87p) and Romer du Hayot (87p) showed elegance, lots of sweetness and friendly approach.
+De Malle (88+p) showed fine botrytis and honeyed taste, and Doisy Däene (88p) and Suau (88p) had fine acidity and sweetness.
+In contrast, Caillou (87p), Filhot (87p), Romer (87p), and Romer du Hayot (87p) showed elegance, lots of sweetness, and a friendly approach.

 PESSAC-LÉOGNAN